British Airways owner IAG sets 2015 profit target

 LONDON International Airlines Group (ICAG.L) set a new long-term operating profit target and said cost savings from the British Airways-Iberia merger would be higher than expected, helping it defy the gloom surrounding the global airline sector.

-It set a new target for the merged entity to make an operating profit of around 1.5 billion euros ($2 billion) in 2015.
+It set a new target for the merged entity to make an operating profit of around 1.5 billion euros (1 billion pounds) in 2015.

 Europe's second-biggest airline group by value behind Germany's Lufthansa (LHAG.DE) said it expected to achieve annual synergies of 450 million euros in 2015, the fifth year following the merger of BA and Iberia, up from 400 million euros previously.